It is Grundon’s (“Grundon,” “we”, “our” or “us”) policy to respect your privacy regarding any information we may collect while operating our websites.

 With whom information is shared

 Grundon discloses personally-identifying information only to those of its employees, contractors and affiliated organisations that need to know that information in order to process it on Grundon’s behalf or to provide services available at Grundon’s websites, and that have agreed not to disclose it to others.
-Some of those employees, contractors and affiliated organizations may be located outside of your home country.
+This includes ad measurement services.
+Some of those employees, contractors and affiliated organisations may be located outside of your home country.
 By using Grundon’s websites, you consent to the transfer of such information to them.

 Additionally, Grundon may disclose personally-identifying information only in response to a subpoena, court order or other governmental request, or when Grundon believes in good faith that disclosure is reasonably necessary to protect the property or rights of Grundon, third parties or the public at large.